SafeExamBrowser/seb-server/docs/overview.rst

 Forms are used for domain entity specific data input or presentation, like HTML Forms usually do.
 Forms appear in three different ways within the SEB Server GUI:

-- When a object is first created in edit mode
+- When a domain entity is first created in edit mode
-- When an object is modified also in edit mode
+- When a domain entity is modified also in edit mode
-- And when an object is just shown, in read-only mode
+- And when a domain entity is just shown, in read-only mode

 The following images shows the same form, once in read-only mode and once edit mode